 Care of family members as required by the Family Care Act, RCW 49.12.265 et seq.

 A death of a family member as defined in Article 28 MISCELLANEOUS PAID LEAVES that requires the employee’s absence from work.
 Sick leave use for bereavement is limited to five (5) days for individuals outlined in Article 28.
-Employees may use up to two (2) days for family members not identified in Article 28.
+Employees may use up to two (2) days for family members not identified in Article 28.4, a close personal friend, colleague or neighbor.

 A period of medically imposed quarantine following the exposure to a contagious disease during the period when attendance on duty would jeopardize the health of others.